 ALWAYS CLEAN YOUR TRAILER IN THE SHADE OR ON A CLOUDY DAY WHEN THE ALUMINUM SKIN IS COOL.
 Use soft rags or wash mitts always moving lengthwise with the grain of the trailer.
 NEVER rub hard on the coating.
 Oil, grease, dust and dirt may be removed by washing with a 5% solution in water of commonly used commercial and industrial detergents.
 Cleaning should be followed by a thorough clean water rinse.
 Drying the unit with a chamois or a soft cloth may prevent spots and streaks.
-WHEN WASHING OR WAXING YOUR TRAILER, ALWAYS WIPE "WITH" THE GRAIN OF THE METAL.
+WHEN WASHING OR WAXING YOUR TRAILER, is found on the coating that cannot be removed by normal washing procedures, Airstream recommends using DX 330 Acryli-Clean made by PPG Industries.
+Follow all directions and warnings on the product container.
+Acryli-Clean should be used by trained personnel only, using the proper equipment under controlled conditions.
+Use the Acryli-Clean as sparingly as possible to remove glue, tar, and other similar substance.
+Rinse with cool water immediately after use.